Sreevarshan-fin/Credit-Card-Campaign-AB-Testing/README.md

 # Credit Card Campaign Optimization using A/B Testing

+## Project Overview

+A bank aimed to expand its credit card business but faced challenges with low adoption and inefficient marketing targeting.
-A practical experiment-driven approach using **behavioral transaction data and statistical validation** to design and evaluate a credit card campaign for young customers.
+This project uses transaction and customer data to identify high-potential segments and evaluate a new campaign using A/B testing.

-This project demonstrates how **data analysis, segmentation, and hypothesis testing** can support data-driven marketing decisions.
+Statistical analysis, including hypothesis testing and effect size measurement, was applied to validate whether the new campaign significantly improves customer spending and engagement.

 ---